Botmasher/open-source-pots/atom/flight-manual-notes.md

 	1. fork the [template](https://github.com/atom-community/ui-theme-template)
 	2. clone the forked repo to local
 	3. run Atom in dev mode from the local theme directory
+		- command: `atom --dev .`
+		- dev mode windows have a little icon in the bottom left
 	4. change theme name in `package.json`
 		- again, be sure the name ends in `-ui`
 	5. run `apm link --dev`